DanWlker/DanWlker/README.md

 [url_shortener](https://github.com/DanWlker/url_shortener): A url shortener website written in Go, utilizing Postges or Redis (switchable) as the database, and Docker compose for prod deployment (with multistage build process for a smaller image) and live hot reload when in development

-[dead_links_scraper](https://github.com/DanWlker/dead_links_scraper): A terminal app written in Go used to scrape dead links from a website
+[dead_links_scraper](https://github.com/DanWlker/dead_links_scraper): A terminal app written in Go used to recursively scrape dead links from a website, supports both parallel and sequential execution

 [remind](https://github.com/DanWlker/remind): A terminal app written in Go that saves and shows todos depending on your project folder